United States Army Quartermaster Corps

-The United States Army Quartermaster Corps, formerly the Quartermaster Department, is a sustainment and former combat service support (CSS) branch of the United States Army.
-It is also one of three U.S. Army logistics branches, the others being the Transportation Corps and the Ordnance Corps.
+The Quartermaster Corps (QM), formerly known as the Quartermaster Department, is the sustainment branch of the United States Army.
+As such, it acts as quartermaster to the army.

+The Quartermaster School (QMS) is a subordinate command of the Combined Arms Support Command.
+The QMS trains soldiers, civilians, and members of other services and nations in quartermaster skills and functions.
+In addition to training, the QMS has command of the 23rd Quartermaster Brigade and serves as a proponent on all quartermaster matters.
+The QMS is located at Fort Lee, Virginia.

+Mission

-The U.S. Army Quartermaster Corps mission is to support the development, production, acquisition, and sustainment of general supply, Mortuary Affairs, subsistence, petroleum and water, and material and distribution management during peace and war to provide combat power to the U.S. Army.
+The mission of the corps is to support the development, production, acquisition, and sustainment of general supply, Mortuary Affairs, subsistence, petroleum and water, and material and distribution management during peace and war to provide combat power to the U.S. Army.
 The officer in charge of the branch for doctrine, training, and professional development purposes is the Quartermaster General.
 The current Quartermaster General is Colonel Kevin W. Agness.